 One such strategy is back-to-lay betting.
-This is often an in-play betting strategy (although it can be used pre-event if the opportunity presents itself), which involves backing a selection at a relatively high price, then, at a later time, laying the same selection (i.e. betting that it will not happen) to guarantee yourself a profit if the market moves in the right direction.
-Even if it does not, you can still lay the selection to reduce your overall loss on the market.
+This is often an in-play betting strategy (although it can be used pre-event if the opportunity presents itself), which involves backing a selection at a relatively high price, then, at a later time, laying the same selection (i.e. betting that it will not happen) to guarantee yourself a return.
+One of the bets will be successful and it will result in an overall profit or it will help minimise the loss from the losing bet.

 Clearly, this is a strategy designed for betting on the exchanges.
 Bookmakers rarely offer punters the possibility of laying a selection because this is the role that the bookmakers themselves play.
 However, the exchanges rely on people betting against each other by backing selections and laying selections at varying odds.

 With a back-to-lay strategy you’re not necessarily looking for a winning bet, instead you’re searching for a price that’s bigger than you think it should be.
 When that price shortens, you can take advantage.

 If Manchester city are favourites to win the Premier League, you back them at odds of 3.48.
 So, a £10 stake will give £34.80 (£24.80 profit) if City do it.
 A lay bet is backing City to fail.
 If someone else wins the league, your lay bet wins.